Honor killings by region: India

 In 1990, the National Commission for Women set up a statutory body to address the issues of honour killings among some ethnic groups in North India.
 This body reviewed constitutional, legal, and other provisions as well as challenges women face.
 The NCW's activism has contributed significantly towards the reduction of honour killings in rural areas of North India.

 In June 2010, scrutinizing the increasing number of honour killings, the Supreme Court of India demanded responses about honour killing prevention from the federal government and the state governments of Punjab, Haryana, Bihar, Uttar Pradesh, Rajasthan, Jharkhand, Himachal Pradesh, and Madhya Pradesh.

 Alarmed by the rise of honour killings, the Government planned to bring a bill in the Monsoon Session of Parliament July 2010 to provide for deterrent punishment for 'honour' killings.

 In 2000, Jaswinder Kaur Sidhu (nicknamed Jassi), a Canadian Punjabi who married rickshaw driver Sukhwinder Singh Sidhu (nicknamed Mithu) against her family's wishes, was brutally murdered in India following orders from her mother and uncle in Canada so that "the family honour was restored".
 Her body was found in an irrigation canal.
 Mithu was kidnapped, beaten and left to die, but survived.

 Tamil Nadu has had 192 cases of honour killings, most relating to marriages between a woman higher in the caste hierarchy than the man she marries.
 These marriages in particular are considered "dishonourable" since the women of the caste are responsible for its continuation, by having children.
 According to Kathir of the anti-caste group Evidence, "There is this firm belief that if I get my daughter married to someone of my own caste, I have succeeded in safeguarding it.
 And if not, one's prestige is challenged, and then there is barbaric anger".
 In 2016, Chinnaswamy, a member of the Thevar community dominant in the southern part of the state, ordered the killing of his daughter Kausalya and her husband Shankar, belonging to the Dalit Pallar community.
 The crime, taking place at Udumalaipettai Bus station, was caught on video with Shankar hacked to death in broad daylight, while his wife barely escaped alive.
 The accused in the case were at first sentenced to death, but later Chinnaswamy was ruled "not guilty" and the other killer's sentences were reduced.

-Once unheard of in Kerala, honour killings related to inter-caste marriages are becoming more prevalent in the southern state also.
+In 2018, there were two honour killings in Kerala, one related to an inter-caste marriage.